anhinga/2023-notes/non-anthropocentric-ai-safety/README.md

 This year I have returned to this topic because of the seismic shocks associated with the latest LLM revolution.

-Looking back, it is clear that I was always focusing on **non-anthropocentric approaches**.
+Looking back, it is clear that I have always been focusing on **non-anthropocentric approaches**.
 This makes my research sufficiently unusual, and so it makes sense to continue it and to keep good notes.

-Here is what I wrote in December 2012:
+Here is what I have written in December 2012:

 > **Thinking about talks at AGI-Impacts 2012 conference**
 >